rubyforgood/pet-rescue/README.md

 * `rails -v` to ensure you have Rails 7.0.3 installed
 * `ruby -v` to ensure you have Ruby version 3.0.3 or later installed
 * `psql --version` to ensure you have PostgreSQL 12.12 installed (make sure you have a user and password)
-* If you need more information on setting up PostgreSQL with rails, see here: https://www.theodinproject.com/lessons/ruby-on-rails-installing-postgresql
+* If you need more information on setting up PostgreSQL with rails, see [here](https://www.theodinproject.com/lessons/ruby-on-rails-installing-postgresql)
 * Fork the repository and copy SSH key
 * `git clone <'SSH Key'>` to download application locally
 * `bundle install` to install gems (you may have to change gem 'sassc-rails' to gem 'sassc', "~> 2.1.0")